giovanniboscu/continuous-section-field/docs/aes/draft-eg.md

 ## 3. Computational Architecture and Declarative Workflow

+This section describes how the CSF field representation is organized computationally without replacing it by a predefined station table.
+The architecture separates the continuous member definition from the operations applied to it, such as inspection, sampling, property evaluation, visualization, and exchange with external analysis tools.

-CSF can be used either as a Python library or through a declarative file-based YAML workflow.
-In the YAML workflow, the member definition and the requested numerical actions are written as input files rather than encoded directly in procedural Python code.
+In implementation, the same CSF model can be accessed either through the Python API or through a declarative file-based YAML workflow.
+In the YAML workflow, the geometry and participation laws are defined in a model file, while the requested numerical actions are specified separately.
+Changing the station set, output format, or inspection operation therefore does not require redefining the member model.